ABOUT OUR PROGRAMS

 The program is normally four semesters (or 16 months) in length.
 This includes a four-month co-op placement.
 Students who take more than four semesters to complete the program are required to pay a continuing fee for each additional semester.
 Please see the section on tuition fees for more information.

 It is recommended that students complete nine credits per academic term so as to spread out the coursework evenly and maximize the learning experience while allowing time for extra-curricular activities and the co-op seeking process.
 Typically, the first two semesters are nine credits each, followed by one or two co-op terms (depending on whether a four-month or eight-month placement was secured).
-After the co-op term, students return to campus for a final term of nine credits, allowing for the opportunity to integrate lessons learned on co-op with the in-class learning experience.
+After the co-op term, students return to campus for a final term of nine credits.

-Students must be able to provide for all living and education expenses as set out on the Dean of Graduate Studies website.
-There is no research-based funding for this professional program.
-However, the program includes a paid co-op in the third semester which helps offset the cost.
+Students must be able to provide for all living and education expenses as set out on the Graduate and Postdoctoral Studies website.
+You may also check the website’s Budget Calculator to see estimated costs.
+There is no research-based funding for this program.
+However, the program includes a co-op in the third semester which helps offset the cost.